- What are the requirements for naturalization?

 Q: What if I cannot make it to my scheduled interview?

 A:It is very important not to miss your interview.
 If you have to miss your interview, you should notify the office where your interview is scheduled by mail as soon as possible.
 In your letter, you should ask to have your interview rescheduled.
 Rescheduling an interview may add several months to the naturalization process, so try not to change your original interview date.
-If you miss your scheduled interview without giving notification, USCIS (the new name of what used to be called INS) will "administratively close" your case.
+If you miss your scheduled interview without giving notification, USCIS () will "administratively close" your case.
 Unless you contact USCIS to schedule a new interview within 1 year after USCIS closes your case, USCIS will deny your application.
 USCIS will not notify you if it closes your case because you missed your interview.

 Q: If I am a legal permanent resident and have a green card, do I have to, at some point, become a citizen?

 A: No. A permanent resident is not required to become a citizen and may reside in the United States indefinitely as a permanent resident.
-Although a permanent resident is permitted to reside in the U.S. without ever becoming a citizen, a permanent resident may want to obtain citizenship as it is beneficial.
+Although a permanent resident is permitted to reside in the U.S. without ever becoming a citizen, a permanent resident may want to obtain citizenship in order to secure benefits it entails.
 A citizen can vote in national and local elections, but a permanent resident cannot vote in U.S. elections.
-As a U.S. citizen, one can exit and enter the U.S. without any regard to time spent out of the U.S. as opposed to a permanent resident who must be careful not to abandon his status by leaving the U.S. for an extended period of time.
+As a U.S. citizen, one can exit and enter the U.S. without any regard to time spent outside of the U.S. permanent residents must be careful not to abandon theirstatus by leaving the U.S. for an extended period of time, on the other hand.
 Finally, a U.S. citizen can petition for the admission of alien relatives to the U.S. that cannot be petitioned by a permanent resident.

 Q: As a permanent resident, can I vote in U.S. elections?